penpot/penpot-docs/technical-guide/developer/devenv.md

 ### Exporter

-The exporter build process is located in the **window 2** and in the same way as frontend application, it is build and watched using **shadow-cljs**.
+The exporter build process is located in the **window 2** and in the same way as frontend application, it is built and watched using **shadow-cljs**.

 The main difference is that exporter will be executed in a nodejs, on the server side instead of browser.

-There you will found the window split in two slices.
-On the top slice you will have the build process and on the bot slice shell ready to execute the generated bundle.
+The window is split into two slices.
+The top slice shows the build process and on the bottom slice has a shell ready to execute the generated bundle.

 You can start the exporter process executing: